The WHO Confirms that the Covid-19 PCR Test is Flawed: Estimates of “Positive Cases” are Meaningless. The Lockdown Has No Scientific Basis

 Invalid Data.
 Think Twice Before Getting Vaccinated

-And Now we have entered a so-called “Third Wave”. (where’s the data??)
+And Now we have entered a so-called “Third Wave”.
+(But where’s the data??)

 It’s a crime against humanity.